 PLC (Planar Lightwave Circuit) splitter is an important component in PON (passive optical network) where a single optical input is split into multiple outputs.
-This makes it possible to deploy a Point to Multi Point physical fiber network with a single OLT (optical line terminal) port serving multiple ONTs (optical network terminal).
+This makes it possible to deploy a Point to Multi Point physical fibre network with a single OLT (optical line terminal) port serving multiple ONTs (optical network terminal).
 The most common split ratios are 1:N or 2:N. N represents the output ports, usually as 2, 4, 8, 16, etc. The optical input power is distributed uniformly across all output ports.
-The PLC splitter shares the cost and bandwidth of the OLT and reduces fiber lines.
+The PLC splitter shares the cost and bandwidth of the OLT and reduces fibre lines.
 This article will tell about how to keep a high quality PLC splitter from manufacturing to testing sides.

 PLC splitter is composed by many miniature parts.
-Among them, there are three main components: fiber array for the input and output, and the chip.
+Among them, there are three main components: fibre array for the input and output, and the chip.
 These three main components decide whether the PLC splitter is of good quality or not.
 Let’s see the key manufacturing steps of a PLC splitter.

 The assembly will be placed in a UV chamber to be fully cured at a controlled temperature.

-The bare aligned splitter is assembled into a metal housing where fiber boots are set on both ends of the assembly.
+The bare aligned splitter is assembled into a metal housing where fibre boots are set on both ends of the assembly.
 A temperature cycling test will be done for a final screening to ensure the final product condition.

 Optical testing items include insertion loss, uniformity and polarization dependent loss.
 This testing is to ensure the splitter compliant to the optical parameters in GR-1209 CORE specification.